liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. destructive earthquakes
 1. he has nobody else to blame
 1. the storm with thunder and lightning scared the little boy
-1. they will condunct a survey to know the consumer buying service
 1. put on weight
 1. the unjust judgement has generated public outrage in this country
 1. the size of the country, the size of the people make it a great economy
-1. what sad is how old we come
 1. a blank sheet of paper
 1. vocalize/verbalize
-1. parade spread like wildfire
 1. step down
 1. the most important recent trend has been exposing that computation to the programmer
 1. position GPU as a compelling alternative to traditional microprocessors